 Adding a rug can make any room instantly more welcoming and homely.
 But get the wrong size and it will make the room look smaller.
 Play around with different shapes, sizes and textures.

 It’s wise to get a sturdy doormat, it’s welcoming but also saves viewers trotting dirt around your clean floors!

 Not everybody will have the same taste in interiors.
-Your safest bet is refreshing your walls with warm, sophisticated neutrals.
+For home staging, your safest bet is refreshing your walls with warm, sophisticated neutrals.
 It allows viewers to see a blank canvas and imagine their own possibilities.